anttiharju/relcheck/README.md

 ## Installation

+### Brew

 ```sh
 brew install anttiharju/tap/relcheck
 ```

 Or download a binary from a GitHub release.

-### Updating
+Update with:

 ```sh
 brew update && brew upgrade relcheck
 ```

+### Nix

+Available via [anttiharju/nur-packages](https://github.com/anttiharju/nur-packages).
+Star the repo so I can release it on nixpkgs!

 ## Usage